 - May enable the buying of too much house (more than someone could otherwise afford)

-Now that you know what FHA loans are, FHA-approved condos are the single-unit condos that qualify for an FHA loan.
-When purchasing a condo using this program, you can reap the above benefits, but should also consider the drawbacks.
+So now you know what FHA loans are.
+An FHA-approved condo is a single-unit condo that qualifies for an FHA loan.
+When purchasing a condo using this program, consider the benefits and disadvantages mentioned above.

 What are the FHA approval requirements?